soixantecircuits/media-manager/documentation/MEDIA.md

         "width": 128,
         "height": 128,
         "type": "image/jpg",
-        "source": "path to a file / url"
+        "path": "path to a file / url"
       }
+    },
+    "meta": {
+      "put": "whatever",
+      "you": "want"
     }
   }
 ```

+The `details` and `meta` object are copied, and **media-manager** will try to import files in the `details` object if it finds a path or url (ex: if `details.thumbnail.path` is defined and valid).

 ## Accessing a media